40-Point Branding Agency Evaluation Checklist

 Evaluation Criteria

-Team Capability & Stability
+Team Capability and Stability

 Sample Questions